 There are quite some people that think the tailbone is located at the level of the belt.
 It is actually all the way down, at the bottom of the pelvis, just a little bit behind the anus.

-The origin of tailbone pain
+There are several causes of tailbone pain

 I have seen patients with tailbone problems between 9 and 81 years old.
 They were mainly female, although only in a small amount of cases pregnancy and labor were responsible for the onset of the problems.